35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 The emergency measures, or package, follows a lobbying campaign by developers [(noted in our previous blogpost](https://www.35percent.org/posts/nearly-1-000-empty-homes-on-the-aylesbury-estate/)), enthusiatically supported by [YIMBYS](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.ft.com/content/c9576296-e265-4b4c-97ff-6311968cdefb&ved=2ahUKEwinx6Hr3YqRAxWDV0EAHdeZL1AQFnoECBkQAQ&usg=AOvVaw37EnnlT2tUAhNejzr5q7Jj).
 A [House Builders Federation report](https://www.hbf.co.uk/documents/14913/Mind_the_Gap_Examining_Londons_housing_shortfall.pdf) recommended that the affordable housing requirement be reduced to 25%, while the Financial Times and [Evening Standard](https://www.standard.co.uk/news/london/housing-crisis-sadiq-khan-affordable-homes-rule-gla-mayor-b1250874.html) said that developers were demanding an even bigger cut, to between 10-15%.

 In the event a developer' promise of 20% affordable housing, with 60% of this as social rent, will be enought to take advantage of a *'time-limited planning route'* to gaining a planning permission, without having to produce a viability assessment.
-Half of such housing will be eligible for grant funding.
+Half of such housing will be eligible for grants, from an initial fund of £322m.
 The emergency package also holds out the possibility of increasing the affordable housing *'where market conditions improve'*, and schemes have not made sufficicient progress by March 2030, through a *'gain-share'* review mechanism [^yy].

 [Build to rent](https://www.gov.uk/guidance/build-to-rent) schemes will  be eligible for the same route if they provide 30% of their intermediate rent homes at [London Living Rent](https://www.london.gov.uk/programmes-strategies/housing-and-land/buying-and-owning-home/london-living-rent), with the remainder at *'a range of genuinely affordable rents'*.
 If a scheme is on public land or loses industrial land the threshold for entry to the viability-free route will remain at 35%.
 Purpose built student accommodation and co-living developments and schemes on Grey or Green Belt will also not be eligible for the new route.